Kassiyett/Heart-Disease-Prediction/README.md

-# 🫀 Heart Disease Classification with KNN (Tidymodels - R)
+# 🫀 Heart Disease Classification with KNN

 A machine learning project focused on classifying heart disease using the K-Nearest Neighbors (KNN) algorithm.
 Developed using the tidymodels framework in R, this project demonstrates strong skills in data preprocessing, model tuning, and evaluation.
-The objective was to build a robust, interpretable model while navigating real-world challenges like performance trade-offs in healthcare applications.
+The objective was to build a robust and interpretable model while navigating real-world challenges, such as performance trade-offs in healthcare applications.

 ---